 While studying at the European School of Osteopathy (E.S.O.), I gained vast diverse training and practical experience in Structural, Functional, Cranial and Visceral Osteopathy.
 The reason I chose the European School of Osteopathy, was that it has international recognition with a high quality of education and excellent clinical experience specialising in Osteopathy.
 The four-year full-time degree offered a mix of theoretical, practical and clinical experience, Monday to Friday.
 The school taught all the different modalities with regards to osteopathy and it was my hope to be able to offer my future patients a wide variety of osteopathic techniques and treatments, no matter what the issue or age.
 Once qualified, I was to be able to treat all ages from new-borns to the older person.
 I graduated as a registered osteopath obtaining a BSc.
 Honours degree in 2006.

-Having spent ten enjoyable years in England with qualifications in nursing and osteopathy, I returned home and worked as an Osteopath in Cork city with the renowned Osteopath Frank Kelleher, gaining valuable insight into treating patients from such as experienced Osteopath.
+Having spent ten enjoyable years in England with qualifications in nursing and osteopathy, I returned home and initially worked as an Osteopath in Cork city.
 I then set up my own clinics while still working as a nurse in the Ballybunion medical practice.
-I set up “The Mallow Osteopathic Clinic” and “The Ballybunion Osteopathic Clinic” in 2007, (the Mallow Osteopathic Clinic was located in Mallow Primary Healthcare Centre – MPHC for one and a half years, before i moved to my existing practice now at the “Bellevue Clinic”).
+I set up “The Mallow Osteopathic Clinic” and “The Ballybunion Osteopathic Clinic” in 2007, (the Mallow Osteopathic Clinic was located in Mallow Primary Healthcare Centre – MPHC for one and a half years, before I moved to my existing practice now at the “Bellevue Clinic”).

 In 2013 I received a Diploma in Paediatric Osteopathy from the Irish Association of Paediatric Osteopath (I.A.P.O.).
 While completing my Diploma in Paediatric Osteopathy I gained valuable experience as the course focused on treating children with specials needs and complex neurological cases.
 I am also registered with the Osteopathic Council of Ireland.

 Having been in practice since 2006, treating young and old, with various issues, my new patients now are only children under three years old.
-I am focused on treating children in clinic (I still treat my “continuing/maintenance adult patients” – my loyal patients that I have personally treated, over the last 15yrs in practice.)
-Any new future patients are pregnant women and children under 3yrs of age.
-My osteopathic colleagues in the clinics, Marine Schirru and Damien Maire, look after all the new adults patients.
+(I still treat my “continuing/maintenance adult patients” – my loyal patients that I have personally treated, over the last 17yrs in practice.)
+Any new future patients are pregnant women and children under three years of age.
+My osteopathic colleagues in the clinics, Marine Schirru, Damien Maire & Margherita Bertolio, look after all the new adults patients.